openstreetmap/stateofthemap-2024/sessions/NHZVNW.md

 recording: False
 ---

-This presentation introduces How to develop your own style of OpenMapTiles for MapLibre GL from scratch with *your favarite editor*.
+This presentation introduces how to develop your own style of OpenMapTiles for MapLibre GL from scratch with *your favorite editor*.

 - Introduce of OpenMapTiles schema.
-- Introduce of Charites to use your favarite editor.
+- Introduce of Charites to use your favorite editor.
 - Introduce of other tools to compile JSON format for MapLibre GL.

 This presentation describes with how to use command line tools to create MapLibre GL style.